Sydney-Informatics-Hub/geopython/01b-dataframes.md

 - Learn about pandas, pyshp, lasio, obspy.
 </div>

-## Dealing with other data types
-Python can deal with basically any type of data you throw at it.
-The community have provided many packages that make things easy, today we will look at the "pyshp" (for dealing with shapefiles) and "pandas" (great for tables and time series) packages.

-Data for this exercised was downloaded from http://www.bom.gov.au/water/groundwater/explorer/map.shtml

-### Shapefiles
-Shapefiles are a very common file format for GIS data.

-## Dealing with other data types
 Python can deal with basically any type of data you throw at it.
 The community have provided many packages that make things easy, today we will look at the "pyshp" (for dealing with shapefiles) and "pandas" (great for tables and time series) packages.

 Data for this exercised was downloaded from http://www.bom.gov.au/water/groundwater/explorer/map.shtml